AIwithSwift/AIwithSwift.github.io/book.md

 Learn everything you need to know to create and implement artificial intelligence-based features using the Swift programming language.
 For existing Swift programmers, we'll explore the use of open source tools, such as Apple’s [Turi Create](https://github.com/apple/turicreate) and Google’s [Tensor Flow for Swift](https://www.tensorflow.org/community/swift), to train and build models for use in Swift applications.
 We'll implement these models in CoreML, using Swift, and later, we’ll design and create a UI for them.

-The book will be available for physical and digital pre-order from:
+The book will be available shortly for physical and digital pre-order from:

 <div class="maxwidth-container">
 	<a href="https://www.amazon.com" target="_blank" >